darkn3rd/script-tut/README.md

     * using a pure collection loop
     * using an count loop with an index

-Note that arrays may be called other names, such as a list.
-Awk, TCL, and JScript (JavaScript) do not have real arrays, and emulate array-like functionality in some way.
+**NOTE** that arrays may be called other names, such as a list.
+Awk, TCL, and JScript (JavaScript) do not have real arrays, and emulate array-like functionality in some way using associative arrays.

 ### Associative Arrays